danleavitt0/9dots.io-pages/OfgKIac.md

 views: 0
 published: true
 type: lesson
-blurb: During this lesson students will translate their prototype into HTML and learn how to use codepen.io to create their websites.
+blurb: "During this lesson students will translate their #prototype into #HTML and learn how to use #codepen to create their #websites."
 objective: By the end of the lesson students will be able to translate their prototype into HTML and  create their first website on codepen.io
 id: "danleavitt0-OfgKIac"
 title: From Prototypes to HTML